Terms of Business – Townsend Family Law Limited

 Each bill sent to you is a separate and independent bill.
 It is not an estimate of your costs but rather is an accurate reflection of your costs at the date of the invoice (depending upon the billing period indicated within such invoice).

 In the event that you disagree with the amount of costs contained within the bill then you have a right to contact us so that we can investigate the matter with a view to resolving your dissatisfaction.
-This is known as “taxation”.
+This is known as “detailed assessment”.
 If you are not satisfied with how we deal with the matter informally, you may request a copy of our Complaints Policy to make your dissatisfaction formal and our procedure for a complaint will be invoked.

 If you are not happy with our service